the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-sr-structure.md

 Long subchapters may be difficult for some readers to go through.
 Furthermore, very long content can be intimidating for some readers, who may only be interested in the main ideas the subchapter talks about.
-To make  _The Turing Way_ easier to read, subchapters should be modularised.
+To make  _The Turing Way_ easier to read, such subchapters should be appropriately modularised.